ethen8181/machine-learning/README.md

 # machine-learning

-Learning machine learning and data mining techniques as a novice.
-Each folder is independent of one another.
+Documenting machine learning and data mining techniques.
+Each folder’s work is independent of one another.

 **Coursera : 2015.10.16** ( fix document later)

 Course project for the Practical Machine Learning on Coursera.
 Using R’s tree and rpart library for classification.

-- `machine-learning.md` Project report viewable on github.
-- `machine-learning.R` R code for used in the report, it may contain other testing codes that were not used in the report.

 **ROC : 2015.10.16** ( kept for personal reference, view the logistic_regression folder instead )

-Use of ROC curve and cost to determine the threshold for logistic regression on the titanic dataset (data included in the folder).
+Use of ROC curve and cost to determine the threshold for logistic regression on the titanic dataset.

 **clustering : 2015.11.6**